Luminova Framework

 Render view within controller method:

-Unlike the view method, the respond method will render specified template and return the output instead of directly sending to browser or system.
+Unlike the view method, the contents method will render specified template and return the output instead of sending it to the response output.

 View Types: